Ah, 2019! The year that was until yesterday. So, how was it then?

 US lawmakers descended upon Defcon to get hackers help beef up voting machines’ security.
 The FTC hit Facebook with a 5 billion dollar fine over last year’s Cambridge Analytica scandal.

 In December, another database containing more than 267 million Facebook user IDs, phone numbers and names was discovered.
-The personal information of over 2.4 million customers of security camera maker Wyze was left exposed during the same month.
+The personal information of over 2.4 million customers of security camera maker Wyze was found exposed during the same month.

-The IAAF World Athletics Championships took place in the hot climate of Qatar.
+The IAAF World Athletics Championships took place in the very hot climate of Qatar.
 Nobody cared.
 South Africa won the Rugby World Cup.

 The popular Game of Thrones TV series concluded.
 Fans were not pleased with the final episode.
 The same could be said about the conclusion of the Star Wars saga and the most recent Terminator reboot effort.